webrainjs/async/docs/doc/template/Getting Started.md

 ```
 npm run build-pack:dev
 ```
-Wait 15 mins and take installer from the `./dist/dev/electron/pack`
+Wait 15 mins and take the installer from the `./dist/dev/electron/pack`